-The FACT workbook provides supports for the ongoing development of FACT teams and facilitates model fidelity in accordance with the FACT Scale 2017.
+This FACT-workbook provides supports for the ongoing development of Youth FACT-teams and facilitates model fidelity in accordance with the Youth FACT-scale 2020 (YFACTs 2020).
 You can monitor your team's development by working through all the chapters and record the results in a living Team Document or portfolio (which includes a mission statement, a vision statement, all the required background information, the team's procedures, the feedback from satisfaction surveys among clients, family and network partners, and the quality cycle regarding the areas covered in Sections A and B).

 Remember that the relationships between the various components is the most important factor to deliver quality.
 It specifies the target group for your care (case mix), the services you deliver and the fit to the target population.
-It also describes the collaboration partners to deliver the services, and the resource safety nets to provide comprehensive recovery oriented care around the client and the FACT team.
+It also describes the collaboration partners to deliver the services, and the resource safety nets to provide comprehensive recovery oriented care around the client and the Youth FACT-team.

-In mental health and social care team members are often recruited from several organizations.
+In mental health, youth and social care team members are often recruited from several organizations.
 Therefore, we opt to use the term core team.
 This refers to the members who consistently belong to the team and are involved in all consultations.
 They may include employees who still belong to different services, but they act as one joint, multi-disciplinary integrated resource.
 Of course, the core team can collaborate with outsiders.
 They can be included in the treatment plans and systematically or sporadically attend team meetings.
 They are valuable assets in a multi-agency approach (coordinated collaboration of employees of different organizations).